The Phoenix Difference

 The Alumni Recovery Support Meeting meets one night a week from 6 to 7:30.
 This meeting continues to provide the essential recovery support to Phoenix Alumni through meaningful recovery associations.
 Weekly meetings celebrate successes as well as address recovery efforts and challenges.
 Research continues to support and highlight the critical value of community based oriented systems of care for those in recovery.
 Alumni meetings are not only a part of the community based support for our alumni, but will also provide guidance to link members to additional recovery support relationships in the community.
 The alumni meeting is facilitated by The Phoenix Alumni and supported by The Phoenix Staff as requested by the group members.

-Family members enjoy a family program that provides a weekly meeting designed to support, educate, and guide family members.
-Additionally, family members are included in sessions during the course of treatment.
+Family members enjoy a Family Program designed to support, educate, and guide family members in the recovery process.
+The Family Program meets every Monday Night from 6-7:30 pm.
 We consider family members to be a critical part of the recovery process for all our patients.
 Additionally, family members are included in sessions during the course of treatment as it is clinically indicated to support the patient and the family.

 Managing the concern, fear, and pain for a loved one suffering from chemical dependency is extremely challenging and can create feelings of being overwhelmed and defeated.
 When every plea, negotiation and compromise has failed, desperation often follows with the ensuing feelings of frustration, resentment, and loss.
-Often, many loved ones discover that combined family efforts and resources have not only failed to remedy and alter the behavior of those suffering from chemical dependence.
-As a result, family and loved ones feel the frustration and concern of knowing what to do and where to go for help.
-Feelings of embarrassment, shame, and knowing whom you can trust makes finding solutions a very difficult and challenging process for families.
+Often, many loved ones discover that combined family efforts and resources have failed to provide remedy and alter the behavior of those suffering from chemical dependence.
+As a result, family and loved ones feel the frustration and concern of not knowing what to do and where to go for help.

 To the person who is chemically dependent, you are usually the one suffering the most.
 Filled with the shame and self-judgment of chronic relapses and continued use despite negative consequences, you struggle to reclaim your hope of ever realizing your former life.
-You reflect upon broken promises, commitments, and efforts that have repeatedly failed.
-Yet, at certain moments, that clarity strikes at the very heart of your existence, you dream of a life without drugs or alcohol.
-You realize that in order for this yearning to have the life you desire, it cannot happen by yourself.
-You need to surrender and trust someone to provide the support required to become sober and live a life of meaning.
+You reflect upon broken promises, commitments, and efforts that have impacted meaningful relationships.
+Yet, at certain moments, moments when clarity strikes at the very heart of your existence, you dream of a life without drugs or alcohol.